mapcomponents/react-map-components-maplibre/README.md

 Use our Codesandbox template to quickly try out this library without any setup required. https://codesandbox.io/s/base-template-n0vp9

-## **Add any of our packages to your project**

-In this case, navigate to your project folder in a terminal and execute the following steps:

-1. Add @mapcomponents/{package} as a dependency to your project using `npm i @mapcomponents/{package}`.
-2. Add the MapComponentsProvider (named export of this module) to your applications react-DOM where it makes sense.
-Only children of this component will be able to render a map canvas or interact with a maplibre-gl instance.
-Place it in the index.js entrypoint if your application is a dedicated map app and all components have a high probability to interact with the maplibre-gl instance.
-Place it somewhere higher in the JSX tree if the map constitutes only a small portion of your app and components outside of the MapComponentsProvider have no need to interact with the map instance.
-3. Add a MapLibreMap component to the react-DOM wherever the map canvas is supposed to be placed.

 ## **How to use @mapcomponents/react-maplibre in a new project**